tonyp2121/Resume/README.md

 So I decided I wanted to be professional and learn LaTeX.
-Both for my research position and for myself so I would have a resume that would stand up on its own.
+Both for my (now former) research position and for myself so I would have a resume that would stand up on its own and would be easy to edit and add things to depending upon what I do.

-Feel free to use my template if you like, just dont use it to get jobs I want ;)